-The estimated total net proceeds to be received by the REIT from this offering will amount to approximately \$167.7 million (approximately \$192.9 million if the Over-Allotment Option is exercised in full), after deducting the Underwriters' fee in respect of the Units issued and sold by the REIT and the estimated expenses of this offering.
+The estimated total net proceeds to be received by the REIT from this offering will amount to approximately \$143.7 million (approximately \$165.3 million if the Over-Allotment Option is exercised in full), after deducting the Underwriters' fee in respect of the Units issued and sold by the REIT and the estimated expenses of this offering.
 All of the net proceeds from the sale of the Units will be used to pay down amounts outstanding under the Credit Facility.
-Indebtedness incurred under the Credit Facility was used by the REIT to finance acquisitions and investments, including to fund the entire cash consideration paid for the Canmarc Units under the Canmarc Offer, and for general and corporate purposes.
+Indebtedness incurred under the Credit Facility was used by the REIT to finance acquisitions and investments, including to fund the cash consideration paid for the trust units of Canmarc upon the acquisition of the latter by the REIT earlier this year, and for general and corporate purposes.

-After giving effect to this offering, the proposed use of net proceeds therefrom and the completion of the Compulsory Acquisition, the indebtedness of the REIT expressed as a percentage of the pro forma book value of the REIT as at February 20, 2012 would be between 55.1% and 55.6% depending on the number of Canmarc unitholders electing the unit alternative as part of the Compulsory Acquisition.
-See "Changes in Units Outstanding and Loan Capital".
+After giving effect to this offering and the proposed use of net proceeds therefrom, the indebtedness of the REIT expressed as a percentage of the pro forma book value of the REIT as at May 22, 2012 will decrease to approximately 51.4% including the Convertible Debentures.
+See "Changes in Units Outstanding and Loan Capital" and "Plan of Distribution".